avbell/SignalingValue/README.md

 If you use any of this work please cite!

-Bell, Adrian Viliami. (in review) "A Measure of Social Coordination and Group Signaling in the Wild".
+Bell, Adrian Viliami. (in press) "A Measure of Social Coordination and Group Signaling in the Wild".
+Evolutionary Human Sciences.